-Based in Greenwich, Connecticut, Cardinal Capital Management is an investment advisory firm with more than $2 billion in assets under management (AUM).
+Based in Greenwich, Connecticut, Cardinal Capital Management is an investment advisory firm with a small team of advisors on staff.
 The firm’s advisors provide equity-driven portfolio management services to a diverse group of clients ranging from individuals and businesses to corporate retirement plans and pooled investment vehicles.

 Cardinal Capital Management Background